 Resolving Problems With Your Financial Professional

 What if you suspect that there may be a problem with the way your broker has handled your money?

 Contact the broker and explain your concerns.
 Spell out the resolution you expect - and the specific timeframe for the resolution.
 If you contact your broker in person or over the telephone, follow up in writing.
 Keep copies of all correspondence for your records.

 If the situation has not been corrected within the specified time, contact the broker's branch office manager.
 Again, put your concerns in writing.

 If you do not receive a satisfactory resolution at this stage, contact the compliance division of the brokerage firm.

-Finally, if the problem remains unsolved, you may file a written complaint with the Department of Banking, either via the mail or using our online complaint form.
+Finally, if the problem remains unsolved, you may file a written complaint with the Department of Banking.
 Remember that we will ask for documentation, so be sure to forward a copy of all written communications between you and the firm describing the problem.

 Don't wait to act!
 Should you decide to bring a private lawsuit, state law limits the amount of time you have to take action against a broker.
 Time could run out, making it impossible for you to take steps to recover your losses.
 In addition, if you wait too long and do not express your dissatisfaction to the firm, the firm may use that fact to its advantage.

 Virtually all securities brokerage houses now require their customers to agree to arbitration instead of going to court.
 This requirement is contained in the agreement you sign when you open a new account with the firm.

 How do you get started?